leeahnduk/tet-report/README.md

 tetcli #  report workloads vulnerabilities all
 Detail Vulnerable Software Packages report for all workloads that match a CVE score query.

+tetcli #  report workloads vulnerabilities workload Detail Vulnerable Software Packages report for a specific workload.

 tetcli #  report workloads processes ?
 Detail Running processes report for a specific workload.
 Sub command: summary or all

+tetcli #  report workloads processes summary
+Summary Running processes report for a specific workload.

+tetcli #  report workloads processes all
+Detail all Running processes report for a specific workload.

+tetcli #  report apps ?
+Build application report into xlsx format.
+Sub command: conversation or policies

+tetcli #  report apps conv
+Download conversation report into xlsx format for a specific application.

+tetcli #  report apps pol
+Build detail application policies report into xlsx format.

+tetcli #  report flows ?
+Build top flow report in a specific timerange.
+Sub command: inventory or top

+tetcli #  report flows inv
+Detail flow communication report about a subnet in a VRF from time (t0) to time(t1).

+tetcli #  report flows top ?
+Top Talkers/Destination/Service report in excel for a scope from time (t0) to time(t1).
+Sub command: talkers, servers, sports, dports

+tetcli #  report flows top talkers
+Top Talkers report in excel for a scope from time (t0) to time(t1).

+tetcli #  report flows top dest
+Top Destination report in excel for a scope from time (t0) to time(t1).

+tetcli #  report flows top sport
+Top source Service report in excel for a scope from time (t0) to time(t1).

+tetcli #  report flows top dport
+Top Destination Service report in excel for a scope from time (t0) to time(t1).
+Sub command: talkers, servers, sports, dports

 ```